StephenCleary/blog-stephencleary-dotcom/blog/_posts/2009-08-27-first-rule-of-implementing-idisposable.md

   1. Since none of the owned members implement IDisposable, the ErrorList class does not own any managed resources.

   1. Since there are no unmanaged resources and no managed resources owned by ErrorList, it does not need to implement IDisposable.

-This post is part of [How to Implement IDisposable and Finalizers: 3 Easy Rules]({% post_url 2009-08-27-how-to-implement-idisposable-and %}).